19 In Movies lists

 Our next film is very touching and based on actual events.

 Yorkshire housewife Chris has a husband dying of cancer.
 To avoid going crazy with grief, she sets herself a small goal: together with her friend Annie, she organizes the shooting of a calendar under the auspices of the Women’s Institute.
+Proceeds from sales will be used to buy a sofa for the hospital.
+To draw attention to the project, instead of the usual rural views, Chris suggests photographing the women themselves – naked.

 And the calendar suddenly becomes a bestseller!

 The heroines are not trying to beautify with the help of stylists and make-up artists.
 Calendar Girls is filmed in a neo-realistic manner: close-up wrinkles that have lost their slim figure, awkwardness, and laughter at oneself.
+But at the same time, love and respect for yourself and your imperfect body.
+Unfortunately, none of the filmmakers has yet sung such a hymn to a woman over forty.

 Fat Front (2019)

-Does the body positive a solution?
+Is the body positive a solution?

-Our heroines try to convince others that they should not tell them what to do with their bodies.
+A film with four girls (a Dane, a Swede, and two Norwegians) tells the story of how they learn to accept their bodies throughout their lives.
+Our heroines try to convince others they should not tell them what to do with their bodies.
 One girl does a second-hand shop with plus-size clothes; the other becomes a plus-size model.

-I want to focus on the heroine Marta.
+I want to focus on the heroine, Marta.
 In my opinion, she is the only one who ultimately accepted herself.
 Although body positivity, in her case, is just an engaging social movement, she is already doing well.

 As it turns out, the rest have serious psychological problems, and participation in the body-positive movement does not contribute to their solution at all; it either aggravates them or pushes them into the background.

 If you watch this film, you will understand that there is a breakdown in all the other heroines.
 They give the impression of depressed people, for whom all body-positive activism is nothing more than a sublimation and not a solution to their problems.
+All their problems lie not in the social sphere but in relationships with relatives or themselves.

 They try photo shoots, candid photos, eccentric behavior, and other activities to drown out their pain.
 The only heroine who coped with her fears is not a body-positive activist but simply lives her life.